python/typing_extensions/README.md

   introspectable at runtime.
 In order to access overloads with `typing_extensions.get_overloads()`, you must use `@typing_extensions.overload`.
+- `NamedTuple` was changed in Python 3.11 to allow for multiple inheritance with `typing.Generic`.

 There are a few types whose interface was modified between different versions of typing.
 For example, `typing.Sequence` was modified to